Sakthi27-GS/Manual-Testing-Training-courses-in-Chennai/README.md

-# Manual-Testing-Training-courses-in-Chennai
+# manual-testing-training-in-chennai

-Get trained in Manual Testing with real-time scenarios, test case writing, and bug reporting.
-IntelliMindz’s Manual Testing course in Chennai helps you build a strong foundation in software testing practices—ideal for QA aspirants and IT beginners.
+Explore one of the best [Manual Testing Training courses in Chennai](https://intellimindz.com/manual-testing-training-in-chennai/) offered by IntelliMindz.
+This course provides hands-on experience with test case design, defect tracking, and real-time testing scenarios.

+Learn the fundamentals of software quality assurance and get prepared for careers in QA, software testing, and manual test execution.